 In the 2017-2018 academic year, 2-3 awards in amounts up to $10,000 will be available for dissertation support.
 Funds may be used for a range of purposes, including fieldwork support, travel, conference participation, the purchase of equipment, and costs associated with data analysis and facilities use.
 The funds cannot be used for tuition support or indirect costs.
 Awards are for one year (period from 6/1/2017 to 8/31/2018) and are nonrenewable.

-To be eligible, applicants must be full-time Ph.D. candidates (post generals) at Princeton University.
+To be eligible, applicants must be regular, full-time Ph.D. candidates (post generals) at Princeton University.
+Students in DCE are not eligible to apply.

 Applications should include the following.
 Incomplete applications will not be considered.